 Since writing my very first post on affordable European handbags that won’t break the bank, there have been quite a few new European bag brands that have made its way onto my radar.
 The contenders?
 Well, you’ll just have to keep reading to find out.

 As a self-proclaimed handbag connoisseur at this point, I’ve had the pleasure of trying out many beautiful French, Italian, Spanish, and even British handbag brands.
-And, my job as a blogger, is to share which ones are actually worth investing your hard earned money into.
+My job, as a fashion editor + curator, is to share which one handbag brands are actually worth investing your hard earned money into.

 This article is going to be a mix of European bag brands I own, or have personally tried out and seen first-hand.